England win battle, but Munro ensures New Zealand win the war

 New Zealand were 77 without loss after six overs when Rashid came on and quickly claimed Munro's wicket.

-"At the top of the order, Colin Munro was brilliant," said Williamson, who also played tribute to the role played by Guptill, a century-maker gainst Australia two days ago.

-"Martin played so well through that middle period to suck it up after whacking it to all parts a few days ago, to do what the team required to get as close as we could to that total."

-Dawson missed a caught-and-bowled chance from Guptill on 25, who then lashed out to reach 62 off 47 balls before he was dismissed in the 17th over.
+Dawson missed a caught-and-bowled chance from Guptill on 25 before he lashed out to reach 62 off 47 balls before he was out in the 17th over.

 England skipper Morgan, who missed their last two matches because of a groin strain, hit six sixes and four fours in a crucial innings that ensured his side posted a competitive score.